 This is the initial public offering of Targacept, Inc. We are offering 6,250,000 shares of our common stock.
 We anticipate that the initial public offering price will be between \$11.00 and \$13.00 per share.
-We have applied to list our common stock on the Nasdaq National Market under the symbol "TRGT."
+Our common stock has been approved for listing on the NASDAQ National Market under the symbol "TRGT."

 Investing in our common stock involves risk.
-See " Risk Factors" beginning on page 8.
+See "Risk Factors" beginning on page 8.